MicrosoftDocs/azure-video-indexer/azure-video-indexer/azure-video-indexer-enabled-by-arc-overview.md

 ## Bring your own model

-Azure Video Indexer enabled by Arc also supports bringing your own model.
+Azure AI Video Indexer enabled by Arc also supports bringing your own model.
 See the [Bring Your Own Model (BYO)](azure-video-indexer-enabled-by-arc-bring-your-own-model-overview.md) article for details.

 ## Limitations